-Construction was completed during the quarter including the mechanical and electrical installation of the crushing and Merrill Crowe plants.
+During the first and second fiscal quarters engineering, procurement and civil earthworks of the Moss Mine were completed.
+Construction was completed during the third fiscal quarter including the mechanical and electrical installation of the crushing and Merrill Crowe plants and the Moss Mine transitioned to commissioning.

-Commissioning of the crushing plant, power station, overland conveyors, Merrill Crowe plant and dore refinery commenced which included the following: the start of mining operations and ramp up of crusher throughput, stacking of ore on the leach pad, pumping of leach solution to the pad and processing of pregnant solution through the Merrill Crowe plant.
-At the beginning of March the Company achieved a significant commissioning milestone with the first gold pour at the Moss Mine.
+Commissioning of the crushing plant, power station, overland conveyors, Merrill Crowe plant and dore refinery continued during the fourth fiscal quarter which included the following: the ramp up of mining operations and crusher throughput, stacking of ore on the leach pad, pumping of leach solution to the pad and processing of pregnant solution through the Merrill Crowe plant.
+At the beginning of March 2018 the Company achieved a significant commissioning milestone with the first gold pour at the Moss Mine.
+Production steadily increased month over month during the fourth fiscal quarter and as of June 30, 2018 a total of 3,029 gold ounces and 9,542 silver ounces had been produced.